Qualified Domestic Relations Order (QDRO)

 Domestic Relations Order

 Although a QDRO is a form of domestic relations order, it is important to note that the two are not exactly similar.
 A QDRO is a domestic relations order which recognizes the existence of an alternate payee’s right to receive all or a portion of the benefits payable to a participant under a plan.
-On the other hand, the term ‘domestic relations order’ is more general and can refer to any judgment, decree or order that relates to the provision of child support, alimony payments, or marital property rights to a spouse, former spouse, child, or other dependent of a participant.
+On the other hand, the term ‘domestic relations order’ is more general and can refer to any judgment, decree or order that relates to the provision of child support, alimony payments, or marital property rights to a spouse, former spouse, child, or other dependents of a participant.

 There are certain statutory requirements that a qualified domestic relations order must meet.
 They are as follows: